dingusdev/dingusppc/zdocs/users/manual.md

 ## Commands

 DingusPPC is operated using the command line interface.
 As such, we will list the commands as required.
+These commands are separated by spaces.

 ```
 -r, --realtime